mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-bluetoqueagent-1-0-0.md

 ### Security Considerations

 There are no security considerations that are specific to this DID Method specificiation.
-Security considersations and requirements are the responsiblity of a particular platform implementation and the classes of "Business Documents" supported by that platform.
+Security considersations and requirements are the responsiblity of a particular platform implementation and the classes of Business Processes and Business Documents supported by that platform.

 Implementers need to be aware of the security and performance implications of the underlying tools and technologies used to develop agents, services, and libraries for the Trusted Digital Web